The word politics is dirty.

 For politics to clean up its reputation, the political process must become more professional.

-Politicians must operate in the public interest according to a defensible purpose, values and principles owing constituents their intelligence, judgement and leadership.
+As Professor Alan Ryan highlights in his book ‘On Politics: A History of Political Thought From Herodotus to the Present’, politicians must operate in the wider public interest according to a defensible purpose, values and principles owing constituents their intelligence, judgement and leadership.

 Not blind obedience to the spur-of-the-moment.